smhurf/lewagon_challenges/01-Python/03-SQL-Basics/05-SQL-Queries/README.md

 ### Top 5

 Find the top 5 directors that made the most movies in a given genre.
 This method should return a list of tuples with the director name and the number of movies of the given genre for each director.

+In case of a tie, directors should be sorted in alphabetical order.

 ```python
 results = top_five_artists(db, "Action,Adventure,Comedy")